Tha Lot-tree

 One chance out of 292 million.

-I played with those numbers for a minute.
+I played with those numbers to show how bad those adds are.

 Paper Towel example...

-A standard paper towel is about eleven inches x eleven inches long.
+A paper towel is about eleven inches wide x eleven inches long.
 292 million paper towels would circle the earth at the equator twice, plus a little.

 Your one ticket = one paper towel.

-Think buying five tickets betters your chances?
+Buy five tickets to increase your chances?
 Now you have five paper towels.

 Time example...